david-a-wheeler/spdx-tutorial/README.md

 in part because they are not [GPL-compatible](http://www.dwheeler.com/essays/gpl-compatible.html).

 You may disagree with my license recommendations, or a have a special circumstance.
 That's okay.
-SDPX won't decide a license for you, but SPDX does make it easy for everyone to know what license(s) were selected.
+SPDX won't decide a license for you, but SPDX does make it easy for everyone to know what license(s) were selected.

 ## More information